-So what exactly does vitamin D have to do with testosterone, and is it really a testosterone booster?
+So what exactly does vitamin D have to do with testosterone, and is it really a testosterone boosting supplement?
 Mainly, vitamin D inhibits a process known as aromatization, where testosterone is changed into estrogen.

 There’s also data showing that vitamin D may enhance cell receptor sensitivity in the testicles where testosterone is produced.

 One study in 2008 showed that the risk of falls in the elderly was reduced more in individuals with increased testosterone, vitamin D, and calcium, compared to only elevated testosterone levels.
 This suggests that a synergistic relationship exists between testosterone and vitamin D.